capnproto/capnproto/doc/cxx.md

     capnp compile -oc++ myproto.capnp

 This will create `myproto.capnp.h` and `myproto.capnp.c++` in the same directory as `myproto.capnp`.

+To use this code in your app, you must link against both `libcapnp` and `libkj`.

 ### Setting a Namespace